Policy Filtration for RLHF to Mitigate Noise in Reward Models: Experiments

-\textbf{Reinforcement Learning.} For standard RLHF, we use the implementation from OpenRLHF~\citep{hu2024openrlhf}, which incorporates several advanced PPO training techniques and has demonstrates strong performance on various benchmarks.
+\emph{Reinforcement Learning.} For standard RLHF, we use the implementation from OpenRLHF~\citep{hu2024openrlhf}, which incorporates several advanced PPO training techniques and has demonstrates strong performance on various benchmarks.
 We denote this baseline as PPO-S. For our method PF-PPO, we implement three variants (BoN, BR, and BW) as introduced in the previous section.
-Since PF-PPO collects multiple responses given a prompt/context, we introduce a baseline called PPO-M (PPO with multiple responses) that uses all the $N$ responses for training without filtering.
-Comparing with PPO-M can help us distinguish the effect of collecting multiple responses and that of filtering collected responses.
-The difference between PPO-S and PPO-M is that the buffer $\mathcal{B}$ in PPO-M contains more samples with the same context $c$ but with different responses $y$ which may provide detailed token-level instruction by comparing the responses corresponding to the same context.
-PPO-M can also be regarded as integrating GRPO~\citep{shao2024deepseekmath} into PPO, which has been adopted by Deepseek-V2~\citep{zhu2024deepseek} and Qwen2~\citep{yang2024qwen2}.
-We refer the readers to Section~\ref{sec:exp_analysis} for the analysis on the computational efficiency of PPO-S, PPO-M, and PF-PPO.
+Since PF-PPO collects multiple responses for a given prompt/context, we introduce another baseline called PPO-M (PPO with multiple responses) that uses all the $N$ responses for training without filtering.\footnote{ PPO-M can also be regarded as integrating GRPO~\citep{shao2024deepseekmath} into PPO, which has been adopted by Deepseek-V2~\citep{zhu2024deepseek} and Qwen2~\citep{yang2024qwen2}.} The effective difference between PPO-S and PPO-M is that the buffer $\mathcal{B}$ in PPO-M contains more samples with the same context $c$ but with different responses $y$ which may provide detailed token-level instruction by comparing the responses corresponding to the same context.
+Therefore, comparing with PPO-M can help us distinguish the effect of collecting multiple responses and that of filtering collected responses.
+For fair comparison, we ensure that the computational costs of PF-PPO for each iteration is no larger than those of PPO-M and PPO-S, and we refer the readers to Appendix~\ref{app:computation_cost} for the detailed analysis on the computational efficiency of PPO-S, PPO-M, and PF-PPO.